Distributive-Network/use-dcp-worker/README.md

     - `in: number = 0`
     - `out: number = 0`
   - `computeGroups?: []`: List of compute groups the worker is in and the authorization to join them.
 A compute group is to be described as `{ joinKey: 'exampleGroup', joinSecret: 'password' }`.
+  - `leavePublicGroup?: boolean = false`: A flag that controls if the worker should omit fetching work from the public compute group.
+If not defined, this flag is evaluated to _false_.
   - `jobAddresses?: []`: If populated, worker will only fetch slices from jobs corresponding to the job addresses in this list.
   - `maxWorkingSandboxes?: integer | undefined`: Maximum number of sandboxes allowed to do work.
 If `undefined`, then the Supervisor will determine a safe limit, based off of machine hardware.
   - `paymentAddress: Keystore | Address | String`: A Keystore, Address (`dcp.wallet.Address`) or string identifying a DCP Bank Account to deposit earned DCCs.